-VIVAT International participates actively in UN efforts to eradicate extreme poverty, improve the living standard and human dignity of all impoverished people, and address the many effects of poverty.
+VIVAT International participates actively in UN efforts to eradicate extreme poverty, improve the living standard and human dignity of all impoverished people, and address the many effects of poverty, with a special focus on migration, anti-human trafficking, internally displaced, empowerment of marginalized groups such as indigenous, communities, girls and women, education of children, and working with people living with HIV-AIDS.

 “A sustained or chronic deprivation of the resources, capabilities, choices, security and power necessary for the enjoyment of an adequate standard of living and other civil cultural, economic, political and social rights.”
 (Committee on Economic, Social and Cultural Rights: E/C.12/2001/10)